splunk/public-o11y-docs/gdi/smart-agent/smart-agent-resources.rst

 Check exposed ports
 =====================================================================

-Before installing the Smart Agent, check exposed ports to make sure your environment doesn’t have conflicts.
+Before installing the Smart Agent, check exposed ports to make sure your environment doesn't have conflicts.
 You can change the ports in the Smart Agent configuration.

 * Port 8095 is the default port that the internal status server listens on.
 Configure port 8095 using the ``internalStatusPort`` option.
 * Port 9080 is the default port that the server listens on.
 Configure port 9080 using the ``listenAddress`` option.
 The ``listenAddress`` option is a configurable option for the ``trace-forwarder`` and ``signalfx-forwarder`` monitors.